Billy Austin (footballer)

 S.W.
-Austin (29 April 1900 – 2 April 1979) registered as Sam William but also known as Billy, Sam, Samuel, Sydney and Willie, was an English professional footballer who played professionally for Norwich City, Manchester City and Chesterfield.
-He also won one England cap vs Ireland in 1925.
-Sam Austin has the England legacy number of 497 after playing in Game 147.
+Austin (29 April 1900 – 2 April 1979) registered as Sam William but also known as Billy, Samuel, Sydney and Willie, was an English professional footballer who played professionally for Norwich City, Manchester City and Chesterfield.
+He also won one England cap in 1925.

-Football career
+Club career

 Early career

 Austin, born in Arnold, Nottinghamshire, started playing football immediately after World War I, with local Midlands League Club, Arnold United, as a goalkeeper.
-During this period, he had a trial with Sheffield United.
-Unsuccessful trials also followed with Notts County and Nottingham Forest and he also represented another local side, Arnold St Mary’s.
+During the 1919–20 season, he had a trial with Sheffield United.
+Unsuccessful trials also followed with Notts County and Nottingham Forest and he also represented another local side, Arnold St Mary's.
 Eventually, Austin's position was changed to ring wing and he was snapped up by Norwich City in October 1920.

-Playing in the Football League for Norwich City
+Norwich City

 In October 1920, when Austin was signed by Norwich, they were a newly elected Football League club.
-He made his Division 3 League debut the same month against Bristol Rovers and quickly established himself as a key figure for the Canaries.
-During four seasons at The Nest, he missed only three matches and was ever-present in the 1923–24 campaign, scoring 14 goals to finish as the club’s second-highest scorer by a single goal.
+He made his Football League Third Division South debut the same month against Bristol Rovers and quickly established himself as a key figure for the Canaries.
+During four seasons at The Nest, he missed only three matches and was ever-present in the 1923–24 campaign, scoring 14 goals to finish as the club's second-highest scorer by a single goal.
 His consistent performances attracted the attention of First Division Manchester City, who secured his transfer in May 1924, for £1,750.

-Manchester City and England Call Up
+Manchester City

-Austin adapted seamlessly to First Division football and he replaced the legendary right winger Billy Meredith.
-He quickly won over the Maine Road supporters with a series of outstanding displays.
-His performances earned him international recognition the following year.
-In October 1925, he won his only full England cap in a 0–0 draw against Ireland at Windsor Park, Belfast.
-Austin also represented The Football League XI vs Irish League XI, on October 5, 1925 - winning 5-1.
+Austin adapted to First Division football and he replaced right winger Billy Meredith.
+He gained support from the Maine Road supporters for his performance.

-FA Cup Final and Relegation to Division Two

 The 1925–26 season proved bittersweet for Austin.
-He contributed a career-best 15 goals and also scored twice in a 6-1 hammering of local rivals United.
-As well as this, he helped Manchester City reach the 1926 FA Cup Final, but they were beaten 1–0 by Bolton Wanderers at Wembley.
-Man City were also relegated from the top flight that same season, with Austin missing a vital penalty in the last match of the season.
+He contributed a career-best 15 goals and also scored twice in a 6–1 hammering of local rivals Manchester United.
+As well as this, he helped Manchester City reach the 1926 FA Cup final, but they were beaten 1–0 by Bolton Wanderers at Wembley.

-Division Two Championship Winners Medal with Manchester City
+Manchester City were also relegated from the top flight that same season, with Austin missing a vital penalty in the last match of the season.
+In 2000, The Guardian wrote about Austin's penalty miss against Newcastle being one of the ten worst penalty misses of all time: "On the last day of the 1925–26 season Manchester City went to Newcastle needing a point to avoid relegation from the First Division.
+A run of four consecutive wins suggested they would do so.
+They were awarded a penalty, only for outside-right Billy Austin to miss it.
+It proved a crucial error: Newcastle won 3–2 and City went down."

-Austin remained loyal to the club and played a key role in their Second Division Championship win in the 1927/1928 season.
+Austin remained loyal to the club and played a key role in their Second Division Championship win in the 1927–28 season.
 Notably, on 14 January 1928, he stood in as an emergency goalkeeper in an FA Cup tie against Leeds United and kept a clean sheet in a 1–0 victory.